dylankane/Match-It/README.md

 - Add a highscore counter that can store locally what the users highest score has been.
     - A simple highscore counter could be added to the game allowing the user to see their previous highest score, this could be done locally just storing on the browser.

--Add a leaderboard where all userof the game have a chance to compete for spots on the leaderboard.
+- Add a leaderboard where all userof the game have a chance to compete for spots on the leaderboard.
-    -A more detailed leaderboard could also be added in the future, getting the user to enter their name or initials.
+    - A more detailed leaderboard could also be added in the future, getting the user to enter their name or initials.
 Then storing their score on a leaderboard, showing the top 10 scores with their usernames.

 ## Tools & Technologies Used